tkishel/pe_tune/README.md

 ## Description

-This module provides a script that outputs optimized settings for Puppet Enterprise services based upon available hardware resources.
+This module provides a Puppet subcommand that outputs settings for Puppet Enterprise services based upon available hardware resources.

 ## Setup